InHouse-Banana/DS_NanoDegree_Final/README.md

 Due limited computational resources, only a subset of the total data was used.
 Though the procedures here described should be valid to the overall dataset.

+Exploratory data analysis was performed in term of gender, popular artist, level of account and pages clicked.

-First of all churn was defined as those users that visited the website: Cancellation Confirmation.
-With this in mind the original dataset was cleaned and transformed into useful features:
+Then churn was defined as those users that visited the website: Cancellation Confirmation.
+With this churn defitino some initial plotting was made in term of gender, level and liftime in the service.

+Afterwards, original dataset was cleaned and transformed into useful features:

 1. lifetime: time in the service before cancelling
 2. total_songs: total songs listened